Skip to contents

 n_threads

 Number of threads used by the computation, if supported by your platform.
-Defaults to 2 threads (to accomodate CRAN requirements).
+Defaults to 2 threads (to accommodate CRAN requirements).
+If openmp_enabled() returns FALSE, this argument is ignored, and only a single thread is used.

 Value

-The spectogram, a numeric real-valued matrix with dimensions dim = c(length(signal), n_freqs).
+The spectogram, a numeric real-valued matrix with dimensions dim = c(length(x), n_freqs), curated with some additional properties.
 This matrix is wrapped into a S3-class fcwtr_scalogram so that plotting and coercion functions can be used conveniently.
+Use as.matrix() to strip the curated information.
+Or use as.data.frame() to convert to another data format.

 Details